t-edson/bootstable/README.md

 # Bootstable
 Javascript library to make HMTL tables editable, using Bootstrap

-"bootstable" is a javascript library (plug-in), that lets convert a HTML static table to a editable table.
+"Bootstable" is a javascript library (plug-in), that lets convert a HTML static table to a editable table.
 A table is made editable, including several buttons to perform the edition actions.

 Edition options includes: